lrns/opera-gcal-sd/README.md

 	* All calendars - all user's calendars as well as subscribed calendars, e.g. Holidays
 	* Selected - you will be allowed to select calendars to sync.
 Also you will be able to set colours of calendars to your own preference

-5. Set other customisation options the way you like!
+5. Change other customisation options as you like!

 ## Timezone
-Set timezone option to your location if your events have wrong times.
+Set timezone option to your location if your events have wrong start/end times.

 ## Support page